The signal resets.

 Acupuncture quiets the pain response.

-Dry needling eliminates the tension directly.
+Dry needling releases the tension directly.

 Acupuncture addresses the nervous system, the inflammation, and the pain response.
 But when tight, knotted muscles are part of the problem, they need direct treatment too.
 That's where dry needling comes in.